Two-dimensional grain boundary networks: stochastic particle models and kinetic limits: Introduction

 \subsection{Two dimensional grain boundary networks}

 We propose a new class of kinetic and stochastic models to describe the statistics of an evolving cellular network.
-We focus on the evolution of an isotropic, two dimensional grain boundary network consisting of smooth arcs such that: (i) the normal velocity of each arc is proportional to its curvature ({\em curvature flow\/}); (ii) edges (typically) meet at trivalent junctions at an angle of $2\pi/3$ (the {\em Herring boundary condition})~\cite{Herring}.
+We focus on the evolution of an isotropic, two dimensional grain boundary network consisting of smooth arcs such that:

+(i) the normal velocity of each arc is proportional to its curvature ({\em curvature flow}); (ii) edges (typically) meet at trivalent junctions at an angle of $2\pi/3$ (the {\em Herring boundary condition})~\cite{Herring}.
 Such a network of arcs decomposes the plane into a disjoint collection of grains, each of which have the topology of polygons.
 Condition (ii) expresses the equilibrium of line tensions at a junction.

-An important aspect of grain boundary evolution is the celebrated von Neumann-Mullins relation~\cite{von1952discussion,Mullins}: the area $a(t)$ of a grain with $s$ sides (a topological $s$-gon) changes linearly in time \be \frac{da}{dt} = c (s-6), \ee where $c$ is a material constant depending on surface tension and grain mobility.
+An important aspect of grain boundary evolution is the celebrated von Neumann-Mullins relation~\cite{von1952discussion,Mullins}: the area $a(t)$ of a grain with $s$ sides (a topological $s$-gon) changes linearly in time

+where $c$ is a material constant depending on surface tension and grain mobility.
 Thus, the geometry of each grain does not affect its growth, all that matters is the topology.
 In this setting, the statistics of a network with many grains are naturally described by a set of {\em number densities\/} $f_s(t,a)$ that count the number of $s$-sided cells per unit area that have area $a$ at time $t$.

-We derive kinetic equations that describe the evolution of $f_s(t,a)$ from a simpler stochastic particle system that includes a deterministic drift (as in equation~\qref{eq:von-neumann}) along with stochastic `switching' rules between populations based on the geometry of grain boundary networks.
+We derive kinetic equations that describe the evolution of $f_s(t,a)$ from a simpler stochastic particle system that includes a deterministic drift (as in equation~\ref{eq:von-neumann}) along with stochastic `switching' rules between populations based on the geometry of grain boundary networks.
 This particle system is an instance of a Piecewise Deterministic Markov Process (PDMP).
 Several similar kinetic theories have been proposed in the literature (as discussed in Section~\ref{sec:kinmodels}) on the basis of ad hoc rules, or comparison with experiments.
 However, there appears to have been no prior attempt to characterize the set of all possible kinetic models that may be derived from similar foundations (the von Neumann-Mullins rule and assumptions on the topological changes that arise when grains or grain boundaries vanish); nor does there appear to have been a prior attempt to compare the predictions of kinetic models with direct numerical simulations of grain boundary evolution.